PierreSenellart/provsql/doc/source/user/casestudy1.rst

    is available.

-A knowledge compiler converts the provenance circuit to a *d-DNNF* representation, enabling exact probability evaluation in time proportional to circuit size:
+A knowledge compiler converts the provenance circuit to a *d-DNNF* representation, which enables efficient exact probability evaluation on large circuits of specific forms:

 .. code-block:: postgresql